 Campus as a Living Lab (CLL)

-Students can participate in a three quarter seminar that introduces sustainability concepts and how they can be applied to our most pressing environmental, social, and economic challenges.
-Concurrently, each student partners with a UCI staff member working to improve the sustainability of campus operations, systems, and practices through applied projects.
-The desired outcome is for students to gain hands-on experience and conduct applied research and projects to meet actual needs.
-The collaboration also aims to provide critical capacity to support project sites in initiating or furthering sustainability efforts.
-Past project sites have included UCI-Nature, Dining, Housing, Physical & Environmental Planning, Facilities Management, and the Sustainability Resource Center.
+Students can participate in a three quarter seminar that introduces sustainability concepts weekly and applies them to our most pressing environment, social, and economic challenges.
+Concurrently, each student partners with a UCI department to improve the sustainability of campus operations, systems, and practices through applied projects.